FGugole/UQ_covid19/EasyVVUQ/README.md

 ### corona.template
 The job submission procedure creates input files with the sampled values for each run in the campaign.
 In order for these data to be written correctly and in an easy to read format, a template as to be provided `corona.template`.
-Here every parameter listed in the `params` dictionary has to be included followed by a space-holder for the corresponding sampled value, e.g.
+Here every parameter listed in the `params` dictionary has to be included followed by a space-holder (indicated by the symbol `$`) for the corresponding sampled value, e.g.
 `{"outfile": "$out_file", "seed": "$seed",...}`

 ## The R-scripts